sbates130272/qemu-minimal/README.md

 A second NVMe drive exists at /dev/nvme1 but this is not mounted.
 This second drive has a Controller Memory Buffer (CMB) advertised on it.

+Note that since upstream has a different level of support for NVMe drive options than the other forks we use a -u option to handle that differntly.

 The host's /home file is also passthrough mounted to the guests /home directory so test scripts, etc can be stored and run directly from the users home directory on the host.
 In order for this to work you will use to make sure that QEMU is configured with VirtFS enabled and that the kernel you are running has the relevant Plan9 support.

-QEmu's gdb feature is turned on so you may debug the kernel using gdb.
+QEMU's gdb feature is turned on so you may debug the kernel using gdb.
 Note that you run the first command below from a shell prompt and the second from within gdb.
 Note you should run these two command before or after invoking QEMU.